CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/AppLayer/BB_Standardized_Procedure_and_Tooling_for_Modelling_Data_from_Different_Domains.md

 ## Description
 <!-- General Description of the BB -->
+Developing a standardized methodology and toolkit for data modeling in the software-defined vehicle domain, ensuring consistency, compatibility, and efficiency in data handling and analysis.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+In the context of software-defined vehicles, this work package standardizes data modeling to enhance integration and streamline development, thus supporting advanced, data-driven automotive applications.

+Example usage: Employing cross-domain data modeling for automotive manufacturers, technology developers, and research institutions focused on software defined vehicles

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system